ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 ## Background
 The federal government issued Transparency in Coverage [final rules (885 FR 72158)](https://www.federalregister.gov/documents/2020/11/12/2020-24591/transparency-in-coverage) on November 12, 2020, and enforcement began on July 1, 2022.
 In 2024, Colorado passed [Senate Bill 24-080](https://leg.colorado.gov/bills/sb24-080) to require insurers, carriers, and pharmacy benefit managers to start posting Colorado-specific healthcare pricing data on July 1, 2025.
 In April 2025, [regulation 4-2-103](https://doi.colorado.gov/announcements/notice-of-adoption-regulation-4-2-103-concerning-transparency-in-coverage-reporting) went into effect, further outlining the reporting requirements.
 The goal of these policies is to make the pricing data more relevant and usable for Colorado consumers, employers, and researchers alike.
 Plans and issuers are required to share these files with the Colorado Division of Insurance ("the Division") beginning on July 1, 2025, and every 6 months thereafter.

 ## Timeline
 Beginning July 1, 2025, and January 1, 2026, and each July and January thereafter each carrier shall make publicly available and submit files to the Division.
-For the first submission, the Division has granted a one-time extension for carriers to submit files on August 15th.
+For the first submission, the Division has granted a one-time extension for carriers to submit files on August 15th, 2025.

 ## Guidance
 The Colorado specific files do not differ from the federal files with the exception of making the files Colorado specific, therefore much of this guidance is a duplicate of what CMS has provided.
 You can find recently released federal guidance here:
 - [CMS TiC GitHub Repository](https://github.com/CMSgov/price-transparency-guide)

-## Developer Documentation
-### File Submission Guide
+## File Submission Guide
-#### I. Machine-Readable Files (MRFs)
+### I. Machine-Readable Files (MRFs)
 Pursuant to Regulation 4-2-103, the Division and the Colorado Office of Information Technology (OIT) explored solutions to enable secure, external-facing, and reliable MRF submissions.
 The Division will host MRFs via state-managed Cloud infrastructure.

 Rather than submitting files through an interface, carriers must provide URLs to their public, Colorado-specific MRFs.
 Carriers must create a Colorado specific landing page on their website so that the public, Colorado specific MRFs **are not** on the same page as the federal MRFs.